St-Josephs-Gateshead/Masses/readme.md

 ## Fast CI

 Building gregoriotex documents takes *for ever*.
-Most pushes only update one or two Masses, but as the repository grows we grind to a half trying to rebuild everything.
+Most pushes only update one or two Masses, but as the repository grows we grind to a halt trying to rebuild everything.

 The solution is to rely on document versioning to see when we need to update a